* There are three kinds of abaci in recent use that I'm aware of:

 * We can easily see how this device works for addition: move the single count beads up until you reach a value of "5", whereupon you can return those five beads to the lower bar and then move down one of the 5-count beads.
 When the count reaches "10", park (or "clear") all the "ones column" beads, move up the 5-count bead, then move a single lower bead in the "tens column" up to the middle bar --and so on.

-So okay: we're good to go on addition.
+So okay: we're good to go with addition.

-~Notice that the lowest of the five bead sets, and the upper of the two bead sets --appear to be redundant.
+~Notice that the lowest bead of the five bead sets, and the upper bead of the two bead sets --appear to be redundant.
 The Japanese abacus doesn't use them.